 Merck developed the Zostavax vaccine for patients over the age of 50 to protect them against the chickenpox and shingles viruses, but the relatively new vaccine, which contains a 'weakened' form of the chickenpox virus (which can also cause shingles) has been found to be ineffective, causing a range of very serious side effects including shingles itself, the very virus that Zostavax was created to prevent.

-Although the drug was approved by the FDA in 2006, recent lawsuits claim that Merck was aware that the vaccine could in fact cause shingles.
+Although the drug was approved by the Food and Drug Administration ("FDA") in 2006, recent lawsuits claim that Merck was aware that the vaccine could in fact cause shingles.
 The drug is designed to keep the virus dormant and prevent the development of shingles, however, it seems to be causing the opposite effect.

 As the Zostavax vaccine is comprised of a weakened strain of the shingles virus, the Food and Drug Administration states the vaccine itself only reduces the occurrence of the shingles virus in patients by 50%.
 Considering Zostavax is only one of two shingles vaccines currently available in the U.S., there may be a high number of patients who have received the vaccination and are at an increased risk to the symptoms and injuries listed below.